martosah/Employee-Onboarding-Tracker-Contoso/10-Build-Overview-and-Environment/README.md

 | Connection references | 4 | Externalised connections (see below) |

 ---
+## The Model-Driven App — Primary Interface

+The model-driven app **Employee Onboarding Tracker** is the primary interface for HR and operational staff.
+It hosts the New Hire Form, record detail forms, task forms, dashboards, and views, organised into a site map with three working areas (Daily Work, People & Assets, Reference Data) plus a Home area for dashboards.

+It serves every role in the process — HR Business Partners, Head of HR, IT Administrators, Facilities Officers, Compliance Officers, and Reporting Managers — with each role seeing a tailored view of the data.
+In the build, those business roles are implemented as four Dataverse security roles (HR Business Partner, Head of HR, Operations Staff, Reporting Manager); the operational roles (IT, Facilities, Compliance) are served through the shared Operations Staff role.
+The full access model is covered in [Section 14](../14-Security-Model).

+---

+## Project Status — A Continuing Build

+This solution is a living project, not a finished product.
+Phase 2 delivered the data model, the model-driven app, the automation, the business process flow, and the security model.
+Further Power Platform components remain to be built in later phases — most notably the **Power Pages self-service portal** for new-hire document upload (specified in [Section 8](../08-Power-Platform-Components)), along with the interactive operational dashboards and other enhancements noted throughout these sections.
+The repository will continue to grow as those components are built.

+---
 ## Environment Variables

 Environment variables hold configuration that would change between environments, so the same solution can be deployed elsewhere by editing values rather than editing flows.